AnBLarsen/AnBLarsen/README.md

   <td width="70%">
 <h2 align="left">🤓 Who am I?</h2>
 <p align="left">
-I'm Andrea Larsen, a Full stack developer with a passion for Frontend Developement and user experience.
-After the pandemic, I decided to take a new direction in life.<br><br>
+Full Stack Developer with a love for Frontend Development.

-I had been working in the food industry as a pastry cook for several years, but during that time, I discovered a growing interest in technology and design.
-That led me to pursue a diploma in <strong>Multimedia Design and Development</strong> at Humber College, which I proudly completed last year. 🎓<br><br>
+Started out in the food industry as a pastry cook, but over time, discovered a growing passion for design and technology.
+That curiosity led to a Diploma in Multimedia Design & Development from Humber College, graduating with honours and feeling incredibly proud of that accomplishment.

-While studying, I found myself drawn more and more to <strong>web development</strong>, and eventually joined an intensive <strong>Full Stack Web Development Bootcamp</strong> to deepen my skills. 🚀<br><br>
+What started as curiosity quickly turned into a genuine passion for web development and took the leap into a Full Stack Web Development Bootcamp to deepen technical expertise.

-At one point, I felt unsure if I could succeed in this new path, I loved UX/UI design, but I wasn’t yet confident in my coding skills.
-So I took a much-needed trip back to Argentina 🇦🇷 (after 6 years away!) to recharge, reflect, and reconnect with my goals.<br><br>
+There were moments of doubt, especially in the beginning, loving UX/UI design but still building confidence as a developer.
+A long-overdue trip back to Argentina 🇦🇷 (after six years!) offered the chance to reset and reconnect with goals.

-When I returned, I joined the <strong>Henry Bootcamp</strong>, fully committing to becoming a developer, and I haven’t looked back since. 💻✨
+Returning with fresh motivation, joined the Henry Bootcamp and fully committed to this new path and haven’t looked back since.
 </p>
 </td>
 <td align="center" width="30%">